Ito-Matsuda/artifactory-cleanup/README.md

 Hey if you're looking here turn back there's probably nothing of value here.

+This would be ran in its own image?

 # artifactory-cleanup
 Holds scripts for artifactory cleanup